Agia Anna Beach, Naxos

 Blue Flag

-Agios Ioannis Beach in Lefkada, featuring a mixed shoreline with moderate water conditions, certified with Blue Flag status for environmental quality
+Almyrida Beach in Crete, featuring a sandy shoreline with calm water conditions, certified with Blue Flag status for environmental quality

 Benoit Prieur, CC0, via Wikimedia Commons